 Further, the Contingency Fee Counsel Agreement provides that the expenses of Contingency Fee Counsel are to be borne and reimbursed by the Debtors' Estates.
 Consistent with the Winddown Orders, these expenses will be paid from the Daimler Fund.
-If the Daimler Fund is insufficient to pay all such expenses, and the Creditors' Committee or the Liquidation Trust (under the direction of the Litigation Manager) may, at its election, requireauthorizes Contingency Fee Counsel to fund these expenses in exchange for an increase in the applicable contingency fee equal to 0.15% (i.e., one-fifteenth of one percent) for each \$100,000 advanced by Contingency Fee Counsel, provided that the contingency fee shall never exceed 35%.
+If the Daimler Fund is insufficient to pay all such expenses, and the Creditors' Committee or the Liquidation Trust (under the direction of the Litigation Manager) may, at its election, require Contingency Fee Counsel to fund these expenses in exchange for an increase in the applicable contingency fee equal to 0.15% (i.e., one-fifteenth of one percent) for each \$100,000 advanced by Contingency Fee Counsel, provided that the contingency fee shall never exceed 35%.
 After the Effective Date, Contingency Fee Counsel will invoice the Liquidation Trust on a monthly basis and will inform the Liquidation Trustee and the Liquidation Manager in advance of incurring any significant expenses.

-Daimler AG opposed the Special Counsel Retention Application.
-The After agreement was reached on the terms of the Winddown Orders, the Creditors' Committee modified the Special Counsel Retention Application.
-Thereafter, the Bankruptcy Court overruled this Daimler AG's objection and approved the Special Counsel Retention Application, as modified, by an order entered on November 19, 2009 (Docket No. 5977).
+Daimler opposed the Special Counsel Retention Application.
+The Bankruptcy Court overruled this objection and approved the Special Counsel Retention Application by an order entered on November 19, 2009 (Docket No. 5977).